The Best of Both Worlds (Van Halen album): Background

 The compilation features 16 tracks taken from the six David Lee Roth era albums (1978–1984), and 14 from the four Sammy Hagar era albums (1986–1995), plus three live songs with Hagar from Live: Right Here, Right Now (1993), and three new songs with Hagar made for the compilation.
 The album was released in promotion of the new reunion tour featuring Hagar returning as lead singer.
 The three new songs were also performed live at various times.

 Michael Anthony did not play bass guitar for the three new songs, although he did provide backing vocals for them.
+He also did not write any of the three songs.
 Anthony was not an official band member at that point and the songs were recorded before he rejoined.
 The bass guitar on the new songs was played by Eddie Van Halen.

 According to Anthony, the original plans involved one disc of songs recorded with Roth and another of songs recorded with Hagar, with the three new songs appearing on the Roth disc.